cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/using-odysseyn1x-a8x-a9x.md

 ---
 lang: en_US
 title: Using Odysseyn1x (A8X/A9X)
-description: Guide to installing checkra1n via Odysseyn1x on A9X devices
+description: Guide to installing checkra1n via Odysseyn1x on A8X and A9X devices
 permalink: /using-odysseyn1x-a8x-a9x
 pkgman: sileo
 redirect_from: